-5.1.1 Various sources expressed concern to the HO FFT about the police's response to VoT.
-There are no indictors in place to measure police response to victims of human trafficking and the focus for police targets is on arrests made rather than identifying and referring VoT.
+5.1.1 Various sources expressed concern to the HO FFT about the police's response to victims of trafficking.
+There are no indictors in place to measure police response to victims of human trafficking and the focus for police targets is on arrests made rather than identifying and referring victims of trafficking.